colabottles/toddl/posts/maine-lobster-run-2017.md

 ---
 The trip entailed a five-day jaunt up the Maine coast starting in Kittery, Maine at Bob's Clam Hut who has one of the best lobster rolls in southern Maine.

-## I've Never Met a Lobster Roll I Didn't Like
+## I've Only Met Two Lobster Rolls I Didn't Like

+But they weren't at any place on the coast.
+They were at places that were inland, which is why I go to very few places inland to get a delicious lobster roll.

 [Red's Eats](http://www.redseatsmaine.com/)
 [Maine Lobster Festival](https://www.mainelobsterfestival.com/)